 Action Tutoring is a registered education charity, supporting pupils from disadvantaged backgrounds to achieve a meaningful level of academic attainment, with a view to helping them progress to further education, employment or training.
 We provide high-quality volunteer tutors to work with pupils, increasing their subject knowledge, confidence and study skills.

-Action Tutoring particularly focuses on supporting secondary school pupils on the grade 3-4-5 borderline in English and maths.
+In secondary schools, Action Tutoring particularly focuses on supporting pupils on the grade 3-4-5 borderline in English and maths.
 We aim to help them achieve a grade 4 and above in maths and English GCSEs.
 In primary schools, we aim to help pupils work towards expected standards in maths and reading.

 - Purpose of Action Tutoring’s Data Policy

 Action Tutoring has a policy on data in order to ensure that data is:

 - used in a way that is adequate and relevant;

 - handled according to individual’s data protection rights;

 - make clear to schools and related parties such as parents and pupils what information may be requested and how it will be recorded and used;

 - guide Action Tutoring employee use of data, ensuring data is being used solely for appropriate purposes;